BernLeWal/PlayWerewolfWithAI/README.md

 1. Create a Discord Account or login: [Discord](https://discord.com)
 2. Login at the Discord [Developer Portal](http://discordapp.com/developers/applications)
 3. Create a new application, fill out the "General Information" form
 4. Create a new bot, fill out the "Build-A-Bot" form
+   ATTENTION: Copy the TOKEN, you will need it in the .env file
 5. Head to the Discord [Home](https://discord.com) Page and create a new guild (which is a server)
 6. In the [Developer Portal](http://discordapp.com/developers/applications) add the Bot to the guild using OAuth2 URL Generator, set Scopes=Bot and Permissions=Administrator.
    ATTENTION: Also enable the privileged intents!
+Copy the URL
 7. The generated URL open in the browser and authorize the bot.

 For a detailed tutorial see [Real Python: How to Make a Discord Bot in Python](https://realpython.com/how-to-make-a-discord-bot-python/)